PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 │   ├── dial_duration_entropy.py      #Computes the dial duration entropy
-│   ├── radar_chart.py                #Outputs the radar chart for all metrics │   ├── direct_neighbor_ratio_ipfs.py #Outputs the out-degree proportion for all node degrees ├──images/                             # All generated images
+│   ├── radar_chart.py                #Outputs the radar chart for all metrics │   ├── direct_neighbor_ratio_ipfs.py #Outputs the out-degree proportion for all node degrees ├──images/                             # All generated images and dataframes

 ```